 The Time Sensitive Communication and Time Synchronization Function (TSCTSF) supports the following functionality:

-- Associating the time synchronization service request from the NF consumer to the AF sessions with the PCF (the session between the PCF and TSCTSF).
+- Associating the time synchronization service request (see clause 5.27.1.8) from the NF consumer to the AF sessions with the PCF (the session between the PCF and TSCTSF).

 - Managing the DS-TT and NW-TT via exchange of PMIC and UMIC as described in Annex K.

-- Detecting availability of 5GS Bridge information (including user plane node ID that applies also for IP type PDU Sessions) as reported by PCF for both Ethernet and IP type PDU Sessions.
+- Detecting availability of 5GS Bridge information (including user plane node ID that applies also for IP type PDU Sessions) as reported by PCF for both Ethernet and IP type PDU Sessions (including the need to (un)subscribe 5GS Bridge information Notification from PCF).

 - Creating the TSC Assistance Container based on individual traffic pattern parameters from the NEF/AF and providing it to the PCF.